gueguenster/maxtree/README.md

 # maxtree
-implements the maxtree algorithm with python binding, using numpy or torch.
+Implements the Maxtree algorithm with python binding, using numpy or torch.
+It extends the original algorithm to a [Differentiable Maxtree](publication/README.md) layer which can be integrated in a deep learning architecture.

 ## Installation
 ### pip